-Free parking is available at OI.
+Free parking is available at OI/WMC.
 Unlimited parking is available at the Ocean Learning Center parking lot.
 Parking is also available for students at the OI/Sea Life Park parking lot near the OI administration building; students may park here in the unpaved, gravel area.
 The paved area is reserved for OI and Sea Life Park employees.
 Except for these 2 lots, students may not park anywhere else at OI except to drop off and pick up samples or equipment.
-OI monitors unauthorized parking continuously and will tow cars that are parked illegally.
-For safety, students working late at night may be allowed to park closer to their building with prior approval from OI security.
-Students and staff are asked to call OI security anytime they are working at OI after hours (6PM-6/AM) or anytime on weekends so that OI can assure their safety.
-Please call the OI 24/7 security tel: 808.220.2899 whenever working after hours.
+OI Security monitors unauthorized parking continuously and will tow cars that are parked illegally.
+For safety, students working late at night may receive a ride to their car from OI security.
+Students and staff are asked to call OI security to let them know they are on campus anytime they are working at OI after hours (6PM-6AM) or anytime on weekends so that OI can assure their safety.
+Please call the OI 24/7 security tel: 808.220.2899 whenever working after hours (leave message if necessary).

-Overnight parking is not permitted at the Oceanic Institute accept for special circumstances.
+Overnight parking is not permitted at the Oceanic Institute except for special circumstances.
 Approval must be obtained by contacting Jeff Harris, Director of OI Facilities at Jeffrey.Harris@hpu.edu.
 Arrangements must be made in advance.